3143 Northeast 163rd Street, North Miami Beach, FL 33160

 Fractures, Sprains, and Strains services offered in North Miami Beach, FL

 Fractures, sprains, and strains are some of the most common activity-related injuries.
-If you think you’ve broken a bone or suffered a sprain or a strain, visit the team at Orthopedic Urgent Care Aventura in North Miami Beach, Florida.
+If you think you’ve broken a bone or suffered a sprain or a strain, visit the team at Full Orthopedics Urgent Care in Aventura / North Miami Beach, Florida.
 The team offers fast access to diagnostic imaging and effective injury care.
-At Orthopedic Urgent Care Aventura, the team encourages patients to walk in at their convenience, so you don’t need to call to schedule a consultation.
+At Full Orthopedics Urgent Care, the team encourages patients to walk in at their convenience, so you don’t need to call to schedule a consultation.
 However, you can always call ahead to let the team know you’re on the way.

 Fractures, Sprains, and Strains Q & A